spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/marketplace/install-the-marketplace-merchant-product-offer-service-points-availability-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes have been applied in transfer objects:
+Make sure the following changes have been applied in transfer objects:

 | TRANSFER                                                       | TYPE  | EVENT   | PATH                                                                                                 |
 |----------------------------------------------------------------|-------|---------|------------------------------------------------------------------------------------------------------|